BoxingPanda-gamedev/DataScienceGraphtheory/README.md

-This reporsitory contains code for Data science based on modularity the .ipynb file contions reveleant code
+This reporsitory contains code for Data science Assignment based on modularity the .ipynb file contions reveleant code